robertah/drl-optimization/README.md

 ### Results analysis
-The analysis of the different DRL optimization algorithms can be found in `notebooks/FILE`.
+The analysis of the different DRL optimization algorithms can be found in `results` and `notebooks` folders.

 ## Project directory